Read Our 2021 Annual Report

-In recent years our credit union network has expanded in North Carolina, South Carolina, California, Greater Chicago and Florida to help meet growing needs for affordable banking services.
+In recent years our credit union network has expanded in North Carolina, South Carolina, California, Greater Chicago, Florida, and Washington to help meet growing needs for affordable banking services.

 North Carolina.
 Over the past decade, Self-Help Credit Union has merged with ten community-focused credit unions.
 These locally-rooted institutions were seeking to stabilize their operations and increase their products and services.
 In one recent example, a 2014 merger with Generations Community Credit Union helped to preserve and expand services for predominantly African-American communities in eastern and central NC.

 California.
 In 2008, we starting serving in California as Self-Help Federal Credit Union (SHFCU).
 SHFCU has grown through eight mergers with community-focused credit unions throughout the state.
 In Los Angeles, we acquired five stores from a conventional check casher and converted them into a hybrid check casher/credit union model that serves unbanked and underbanked consumers.